8 steps for planning your emergency and disaster plan

 - Priority C: Services that can be suspended for an extended period of time.
 This may require a corporate overview.

 As part of your business continuity planning process, you’ll need to identify the number of staff and skills required to perform and maintain the essential services/functions.

-Try to identify any special requirements necessary to perform the essential services/functions (for example, license to operate heavy machinery).
+Try to identify any special requirements necessary to perform the essential services/functions (e.g., licence to operate heavy machinery).

-You may also wish to prepare a list of special tasks and skills required in emergency situations and assign them to appropriate employees, e.g. crisis management team, employee support, IT backup, defining security perimeters etc.
+You may also wish to prepare a list of special tasks and skills required in emergency situations and assign them to appropriate employees, such as crisis management team, employee support, IT backup and restoration and defining security perimeters.

 Additional sites with useful information:

 Discuss what will happen if you have to reduce, modify or eliminate essential services or functions.
 Document the following points: